OmriGawi/FitFinder/README.md

-# FitFinder - Find Your Perfect Workout Partner (Still in progress)
+# FitFinder - Find Your Perfect Workout Partner

-Matching app based on the MVVM architecture using Kotlin, ViewModel, LiveData, Coroutines, Navigation and more.
+Matching app based on the MVVM architecture using Kotlin, Firebase, ViewModel, LiveData, Coroutines, Navigation and more.

-## Architecture
+## MVVM Architecture

 The project uses MVVM architecture pattern.